oasislinux/build-qemu/README.md

 # oasis qemu image

-To launch in serial mode:
+To launch in graphics mode:

 	./run

-To launch in graphics mode:
+To launch in serial mode:

-	./run-qemu
+	./run -s

 ## QEMU monitor